armada-ths/old.armada.nu/content/recruitment.md

 ## Information

-The application to the Armada Operations team is now closed.
 If you are interested in the recruitment to THS Armada or have questions about how it is to be a part of Armada contact Ulrik Sköldkvist with your questions or book a fika at a@armada.nu or 070-790 98 44.
 You are also welcome to contact Agnes Gemvik (Head of Human Resources) at agnes.gemvik@armada.nu.